OliverJAsh/simple-offline-blog/README.md

 npm run bundle-js
 ```

+## Development workflow
+* When making changes to the shell HTML/JS/CSS, you must bump the version inside
+  the ServiceWorker.

 ## Architecture
+* Server renders content, client renders with enhanced content.
+Both renders
+  share the same template (aka isomorphism or shared rendering).
-* To begin with, the server renders.
-A service worker is installed after the
+* A ServiceWorker is installed on first visit.
+Subsequent navigation requests
-  first render.
-* Subsequent requests will be proxied by the service worker, which will serve a
+  will be proxied by the ServiceWorker, which will respond with a cached shell
-  cached shell for all pages (a wrapper for the content).
-The shell contains
+  (a wrapper for the content).
+The shell contains JavaScript which is
-  logic for fetching and rendering content.
+  responsible for fetching and rendering content.

-Note that this means browsers without service worker support will just continue
+Note that this means browsers without ServiceWorker support will just continue
 to use server side rendering.

 ## Fetch and cache rules